mcmire/personal-content--writings/posts/ai-fact-or-fiction.md

 ### The mission and vision

 According to this worldview, the purpose of technology is to advance the human species.
-As a  baseline, that means giving a wider range of people access to a longer, wealthier, and happier life [^2], but some enthusiasts such as Elon Musk and Marc Andreesen also want to increase the survivability of the human race via space colonies [^3].
-In fact, "effective accelerationists" believe that the only practical way for society to grow is through technological advancements.
-Since AI is the next
+As a  baseline, that means giving a wider range of people access to a longer, wealthier, and happier life [^2], but some enthusiasts such as Elon Musk and Marc Andreesen also want to increase the survivability of the human race via the colonization of the moon, Mars, and beyond [^3].
+In fact, "effective accelerationists" believe that the only practical way for society to grow is through constant technological %%advancements%% leaps.

+AI is the next logical leap %%in the history of technology%%, enthusiasts believe, because it will serve as a incredible force multiplier in every single sector of society.
+All of the discoveries and innovations in science and technology that would have happened over the next 100 years would now happen in the next 10.
+Humans

+compress 100 years of scientific discoveries into 10 years,

+greatly accelerating scientific discoveries, production of goods,  and more.
+For instance, it could lead to advancements in medicine which would effectively double the human lifespan,

+%%There are have been various eras in the history of technology.%% Enthusiasts believe that humanity is on the cusp of %%exiting the computer age and%% entering a new age, one that will dominated by AI.
+Furthermore, over the next 10 years, AI will unlock

+Artificial intelligence is the next phase or era in the evolution of technology, and enthusiasts believe we have now entered a new age.
+It will unlock

+Since AI is the next phase in the evolution of technology, it is imperative that

 As a piece of technology advances, products that use that technology get cheaper and cheaper to produce.
 AI enthusiasts believe that